Dishwasher - Loading Tips

 - It is important to angle all items for proper drainage; especially those with concave bottoms to prevent them from holding water.

 - Ensure dishes are not stacked up on top of each other.

-- Make sure spray arm can rotate freely
+- Make sure the spray arm can rotate freely.

 - We recommend loading glasses, cups, saucers, dishwasher-safe plastic and wood items in the upper rack of your dishwasher.

 - Shallow items such as cups and small glasses should be loaded along the sides or less deeps areas of the upper rack.
 Tall, deep glasses, should be loaded in deeper areas of the upper rack, and placed so that they rest firmly against the tines.